Flying foxes pollinate regionally important fruit crop

 Update 6 October 2017:

 Our press release has been picked up by local and international media!
-Check out the extensive coverage below:
+Check out the extensive coverage below (in English, Malay, and Mandarin):

 Dwindling flying fox numbers a thorny issue (video story)